MicrosoftDocs/azure-devops-docs/docs/pipelines/packages/jenkins.md

   * Choose **Execute Windows batch command** again, but this time, use this command: `.tools\VSS.NuGet\nuget pack FabrikamLibrary\FabrikamLibrary.csproj`.

 ![Jenkins build tasks](_img/jenkins_build_steps.png)
-* Save this build definition and queue a build.
+* Save this build pipeline and queue a build.
 * The build's Workspace will now contain a .nupkg just like the one you built locally earlier.

 ## Publish a package using Jenkins

 These are the last walkthrough steps to publish the package to a feed:
-* Edit the build definition in Jenkins.
+* Edit the build pipeline in Jenkins.
 * After the last build task (which runs `nuget pack`), add a new **Execute a Windows batch command** build task.
 * In the new **Command** box, add these two lines:
   * The first line puts credentials where NuGet can find them: `.tools\VSS.NuGet\nuget sources update -Name "MyGreatFeed" -UserName "%FEEDUSER%" -Password "%FEEDPASS%"`